-Your Magnum 3 comes with a choice of Ozone spreader bars: Standard, Soft or Light.
+Optional Ozone spreader bars are available: Standard, Soft or Light.

-Standard spreaders are rigid and incorporate the Ear Blocker Big Ears system.
-Make sure that you attach the spreader bars to the correct side; the spreader marked with an L is for the left side and the spreader marked with an R is for the right side.
-Ensure that the ear stopper ball is located facing to the outside.
-The standard spreader bar has a single hang point (coloured Grey) at one end and twin hang points (coloured Blue) at the other.
-The single loop (Grey) is for the attachment of the pilot's harness.
-The twin loops (Blue) are for the passenger's harness, either the upper or lower loop can be used depending on the size and weight of the passenger, but always ensure the passenger is hooked into matching loops on both sides.
+Standard spreaders have rigid bars and colour coded hang points.
+The single (grey) loop is the pilot harness attachment.
+The twin loops (blue) are for the passenger's harness, either the upper or lower loop can be used depending on the size and weight of the passenger, but always ensure the passenger is hooked into matching loops on both sides.

 The loop in the centre of the spreader bar (coloured Red) is for attaching the spreaders to the glider's risers.
-The spreader bars should be attached to the risers of the glider with a tandem rated trapezoidal links.
-The single loops (Grey) should be facing to the rear for the pilot to clip into.
-If you use karabiners instead of trapezoidal links you must make sure that they are tandem rated.
+The spreader bars should be attached to the risers of the glider with a tandem rated trapezoidal link or suitable carabiner.
+The single loops (grey) should be facing to the rear for the pilot to clip into.